andreasplesch/x_ite_dom/README.md

 - Multiple scenes on a web page can coexist and can be controlled.
 - Each attribute mutation leads to a complete x3d event cascade to preserve sequencing.
 This avoids unexpected behavior but may impact performance slightly.
 - Events: see below
+- on demand loading of required components if profile is given in X3D element; otherwise 'Full' profile is loaded: for faster loading specify correct profile (or components) such as 'Interactive', 'Full' is rarely needed.

 ## Events